-1.3.12 Where possible, the company should provide a forward looking risk based assessment of asset maintenance needs following the structure and principles set out in UKWIR report 02/RG/05/3 - Capital Maintenance Planning a Common Framework and subsequent reports which review the application of the framework and assess its application to specific asset types.
+3B.3.12 Where possible, the company should provide a forward looking risk based assessment of asset maintenance needs following a clear structure and set of asset maintenance planning principles such as the structure and principles set out in UKWIR report 02/RG/05/3 - Capital Maintenance Planning a Common Framework.
+However, it is for the company to develop its assessment in a way which best reflects its internal processes and procedures for asset management.

-1.3.13 The company should adopt practical, targeted and transparent methodologies which can be tested and developed as information improves over time and it develops and implements this type of assessment.
+3B.3.13 The company should adopt practical, targeted and transparent methodologies which can be tested and developed as information improves over time and it develops and implements this type of assessment.
 For example:

 - The methodology should be able to generate answers at a range of summary levels and generate sample calculations which provide a facility to drill down into the answer, confirm that it has been implemented correctly and allow the impact of material assumptions and data to be identified. - Asset information should be analysed at a reasonable level of granularity allowing the analysis of discrete assets (or cohorts of assets of similar type), failure modes and service impact. - The methodology should define individual assets at an appropriate level of granularity to ensure that different failure modes and a range of potential interventions can be considered.
-For example, a pump comprises a motor, an impeller, a casing, a bearing and seal, instrumentation and valving.
+For example, a pump comprises a motor, an impeller, a casing, a bearing and seal, instrumentation and valves.
 An effective analysis will consider failure modes and interventions for these components as opposed to grouping them as a single asset with a single 'replace pump' intervention.